 Acute leukemia is the most common cancer among children [1,2].
 The incidence is rising in North America [3].
 The incidence and survival outcomes of children with leukemia vary with ethnicity [2].
-In the United States, children of African American descent have a lower incidence of acute lymphoblastic leukemia (the most common form of acute leukemia in childhood) and but also have lower survival outcomes compared to European Americans and Asian Americans [2].
+In the United States, children of African American descent have a lower incidence of acute lymphoblastic leukemia (the most common form of acute leukemia in childhood) but also have lower survival outcomes compared to European Americans and Asian Americans [2].

 The etiology of leukemia is thought to be a combination of genetic and environmental factors.
-Previous studies have suggested that socioeconomic status plays a role in the incidence [1] and the survival rates of leukemia [4].
+Previous studies have suggested that socioeconomic status plays a role in the incidence [1] and survival rates of leukemia [4].

 Canada is a multicultural country with an ethnically diverse population.
 Approximately 4 and 16 percent of the total Canadian population are First Nation and visible minorities, respectively.
 In Manitoba, approximately 13 and 10 percent of the population are First Nation and visible minorities, respectively [5,6].
 To the best of our knowledge, there are no data on the geographical variation in the incidence of childhood leukemia in Canada.